 - How long will it take for the material to decompose, and can it compose in a timely manner?

-There are certain types of plastic products that are biodegradable and compostable.
+There are certain types of plastic products that are both biodegradable and compostable.
 For example, at Public Goods we produce compostable plastic waste bags by working with Polyethics Industries, a BPI-certified manufacturer.